LucasDuval/MIMICWizard_Documentation/docs/source/installation.rst

 TL;DR :
 ========

+A.
-1. A. Install R 4.4 and Rtools (Windows only)
+* Install R 4.4 and Rtools (Windows only)
-2. A. Clone the MIMICWizard repository from GitHub
+* Clone the MIMICWizard repository from GitHub
-3. A. Install the required R packages using renv
+* Install the required R packages using renv
+B.
-4. B. Install PostgreSQL server
+* Install PostgreSQL server
-5. B. Import the MIMIC-IV database (demo or full version)
+* Import the MIMIC-IV database (demo or full version)
-6. B. Import MIMICWizard internal schema
+* Import MIMICWizard internal schema
+C.
-7. C. Configure the application configuration file
+* Configure the application configuration file
-8. C. Run the application
+* Run the application
+D. (Optionnal)
-9. D. (Optionnal) Add additional index to speed up the application
+* Add additional index to speed up the application
-10. D. (Optionnal) Add microbiology supplementary data to the application
+* Add microbiology supplementary data to the application

 A. Install the local application (Run from RStudio or R CLI)
 *********************************************************